For faster blanching, cut beets in half. When selecting beets at the market, choose ones that are similar in size and no bigger than a tennis ball.

 - In the meantime, slice baguette into 1/2 inch slices at a diagonal.
 Brush both sides with olive oil, sprinkle with a little salt and place on a sheet pan in a 400 F oven for 15-20 minutes, or until very crisp.
 Set aside.

 - Place cream cheese and goat cheese in a bowl and warm in a microwave until just soft enough to combine easily with a fork. ( I place the bowl in my toaster oven on low).
 Mix with a fork until smooth.
-Set aside.
+Season with salt and pepper.
+Feel free to add some fresh chopped herbs ( basil or parsley) Set aside.

 You can make all components ahead.
 Store beet relish and cheese mixture in the fridge.
 Store bruschetta on the counter, uncovered, resisting the urge to snack. 🙂